frank12001/FT-SocketServer/SocketServer/readme.txt

-the csproject is fork from https://github.com/sta/websocket-sharp and change following code to support ipv6 connection
+the csproject websocketsharp is fork from https://github.com/sta/websocket-sharp and change following code to support ipv6 connection